peter88213/novelibre/CONTRIBUTING.md

 The application needs the message catalog in binary format.
 This is easily achieved using the **msgfmt.py** converter script.
 You find it in your Python installation, in the **Tools/i18n** subdirectory.
 If not, you can download the code from [here](https://github.com/python/cpython/blob/main/Tools/i18n/msgfmt.py)

-Name the binary file **noveltree.mo**.
+Name the binary file **novelibre.mo**.

 ### Install your translation for testing

-Add a subdirectory tree to **.noveltree/locale**, and place *noveltree.mo* there, like this:
+Add a subdirectory tree to **.novelibre/locale**, and place *novelibre.mo* there, like this:

 ```
 <your home directory>
-└── .noveltree/
+└── .novelibre/
     └── locale/
         └─ <language code>/
            └─ LC_MESSAGES/
-              └─ noveltree.mo
+              └─ novelibre.mo
 ```

-Then start *noveltree* and see whether your translation works.
+Then start *novelibre* and see whether your translation works.

-**NOTE:** At startup, *noveltree* tries to load a message dictionary that fits to the system language.
+**NOTE:** At startup, *novelibre* tries to load a message dictionary that fits to the system language.
 If it doesn't find a matching language code in the *locale* directory, it uses English as default language.

-**HINT:** *noveltree* comes with German translations.
+**HINT:** *novelibre* comes with German translations.
 Look at the `de` directory tree, if you need an example.

 ### Contribute your translations

-If *noveltree* works fine with your translations, you can consider contributing it.
+If *novelibre* works fine with your translations, you can consider contributing it.

-An easy way may be to put a posting in the [noveltree forum](https://github.com/peter88213/noveltree/discussions), appending your  `<your language code>.po` file.
+An easy way may be to put a posting in the [novelibre forum](https://github.com/peter88213/novelibre/discussions), appending your  `<your language code>.po` file.

 ## Development

-*noveltree* depends on the [novxlib](https://github.com/peter88213/novxlib) library which must be present in your file system.
+*novelibre* depends on the [novxlib](https://github.com/peter88213/novxlib) library which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application